Blockchain-Technology-Lab/consensus-decentralization/README.md

 ```

 In this file:
-- `legal_links` refers to well-known links between pools (e.g., owned by the same company)
 - `coinbase_address_links` refers to pools with shared coinbase addresses (i.e., two blocks created by the pools with common coinbase addresses)
 - `<pool tag>` is the tag that a pool inserts in a block's coinbase parameter (to claim a block as being mined by the pool)

+Additionally, in the file `helpers/legal_links.json` add any possible legal links between pools and companies, based on off-chain information.

 ### Data Mapping